wafna/wafna/README.md

 - 👋 Hi, I’m @wafna
-- 👀 I’m interested in Scala, React, SQL
+- 👀 I’m interested in Kotlin, React, SQL
-- 🌱 I’m currently learning Doobie and Typed Akka
+- 🌱 I’m currently learning Kotlin coroutines.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...